(A slightly different variation of this article has also appeared in SiliconIndia Magazine’s July 2017 edition.)

 3. Can you run deep searches and analysis across mailboxes without hampering the performance of your primary platform?

 There is an explosion in the storage required by enterprises towards meeting stricter regulations and to provide historical data in case of disputes & litigation.
-With a typical period of 7+ years over which the historical data must be maintained.
+Generally a typical period of 7+ years over which the historical data must be maintained.

 The growth in mailboxes sizes, can severely compromise productivity, due to difficulties in locating relevant information.